‘One small act of compassion in Tommy’s honor’: Kind deeds follow the death of Rep. Raskin’s son

 Some people are making monthly donations to charitable funds and volunteering their time, while others are finding different or creative ways to live out Tommy’s wish:

 Donating toys to a hospital in Baltimore.
-Giving $1,000 to a co-worker who can’t pay her bills because of covid.
+Giving $1,000 to a co-worker who can’t pay her bills because of covid-19.
 Fostering a dog.
-Bringing diapers and formula to a D.C. diaper bank.
+Taking diapers and formula to a D.C. diaper bank.
 Writing letters to a friend going through a divorce.
-Collecting books and money for a children’s library Sierra Leone.
+Collecting books and money for a children’s library in Sierra Leone.

 Tommy, who was in his second year at Harvard Law School, is described by his parents in the tribute as having an “irrepressible love of freedom and strong libertarian impulses.”
 Throughout his life, Tommy dedicated himself to supporting others, whether through a peer-to-peer tutoring program he co-founded, donating half of his teaching assistant salary to global charities, or simply by inviting dateless classmates to attend the high school prom as a group rather than alone.